AyushTomar/IssueTracker/README.md

+# installation
-To build the project : npm install
+- To build the project : npm install
-To start the project : npm start
+- To start the project : npm start

+# Technology used
+- Ejs
+- Express
+- Node Js
+- mongoDB

+# Deployement
+- Link :